ABHISHEK-VASHISTH/Eventify/README.md

 This application is an outcome of Didizest 1.0 Hackathon.
 This app is based on the theme of Smart Campus.
-Addressing the problem statement of Smart Campus theme our team came up with an idea to develop a user-friendly & handy android application for providing college students with clubs'info and club activities.
+Addressing the problem statement of Smart Campus theme our team came up with an idea to develop a user-friendly & handy android application for providing college students with club's information and club activities.
 This contains features of registering to Hackathons and Events.
 New features like - notifications and event reminder can be added in the upcoming version of the application.